-Logging a Concern about a Child, Young Person or Adult at risk (Insert Church name and Date of this Log: dd/mm/yy address) Time of this log: 00:00 Child/Vulnerable Adult's Full Name: Address: Phone no: DoB: Gender Time of Concern/Incident: 00:00 Date of Concern/Incident: dd/mm/yy Your Name: Your role: Describe the incident as factually as possible.
-Include who was involved, exactly what happened, where it happened, when it happened, and the source of the information (e.g. witnesses).
-Remember to describe clearly any behavioural or physical signs you have observed, using the body map overleaf as necessary.
-Check to make sure your report is clear now - and will also be clear to anyone reading it in the future.
-Use a continuation sheet as necessary.
-Action taken: Signature of reporting person: Form received by: (Safeguarding Officer) Time: Date: Proposed action by the Safeguarding Officer:
+Logging a Concern about a Child, Young Person or Adult at risk

+(Insert Church name and Date of this Log: dd/mm/yy

+address) Time of this log: 00:00

+Child/Vulnerable Adult's Fu Il Name:

+Address: Phone no:

+DoB:

+Gender

+Date of Concern/Incident: ld/mm/vv Time of Concern/Incident: 00:00

+Your Name: Your role:

+ctually as possible Include who was involved, exactly what

+witnesses).
+Remember to observed, using the body n describe clearly any nap overleaf as nece eport is clear now - sheet as necessary. and will also be clear to anyone reading it in the

+Form received by: (Safeguarding Officer)

+Date: Time:

+Proposed action by the Safeguarding Officer: